Granville Harbour: History

 West Coast are hard to envisage, yet they are to be seen.
 ACCORDING to reports, Mr. A.Vogel has leased more than 100,000 acres between Zeehan and Corinna with the idea of developing all aspects of mixed farming on a scientific basis.
 Strips of the button grass plain have been gone over with a rotary hoe and the seed broadcast on the untreated virgin soil.
 Despite several frosts, both the wheat and the clover appear to be flourishing".

-In the early days, cattle were taken to Granville for fattening from parts of the North-West Coast, crossing the Pieman at Corinna.
+In the early days, cattle were taken to Granville for fattening from parts of the North-West Coast, crossing the Pieman River at Corinna.
 Once fattened, they were driven overland to mining fields at Zeehan and Queenstown.

 Vogel eventually went broke, and the land he developed was acquired eventually by George Smith of Zeehan (originally a piner on the Gordon River, and afterwards a businessman) who kept it going as a grazing property.
 His grandson Royce Smith currently runs the property.
 It is now the site of a $280 million wind farm development will comprise 31 turbines with a 112 megawatt capacity.
 Initial construction works began in August 2018 and the wind farm is expected to generate its first electricity in late 2019.
 The farm produces some of Australia's highest quality grass fed beef, sustaining up to 1850 head of premium beef cattle.
 Production of prime beef will continue at the site during the wind farm's construction and operations – effectively diversifying the owner's long-term farming interests.

 Archaeological research has also been conducted on Aboriginal middens on the coast between the Trial and Granville area.

 Granville Harbour was gazetted as a locality in 1959.